MicrosoftDocs/fabric-docs/docs/data-engineering/graphql-monitoring-logging.md

 ---
-title: GraphQL Monitoring Dashboard and Logging (Preview)
+title: GraphQL monitoring dashboard and logging (Preview)
 description: Learn about GraphQL Monitoring dashboard and Logging and how it is being used, which enable developers to monitor API activities and troubleshoot errors and inefficiencies.
 author: HHPHTTP
 ms.author: hhosseinpour
 ms.topic: how-to
-ms.date: 11/01/2024
+ms.date: 11/19/2024

 ---